- Personal Finance»

 Overview of Identity Theft

 Thanks for visiting my hub on identity theft defense and protection.
 Identity theft has quickly become one of the most notorious crimes in the country, with thousands of people becoming victims every day.
-It comes in various forms: check fraud, credit card fraud, identity fraud, bank fraud, utilities fraud, etc. Hopefully you can use the resources on this hub to beef up your own identity theft defenses, as well as recover if you are already a victim.
+It comes in various forms: check fraud, credit card fraud, identity fraud, bank fraud, utilities fraud, etc. (And the need for knowledge regarding this subject has become all the more evident since the Equifax breach.)
+Hopefully you can use the resources on this hub to beef up your own identity theft defenses, as well as recover if you are already a victim.

 General Facts About Identity Theft